Ways to contribute¶

 git clone https://github.com/blue-yonder/turbodbc.git

-cdinto the git repo and pull in the
+cdinto the git repo and get

 Create a build directory somewhere and

 where the final path parameter is the directory to the turbodbc git repo, specifically the directory containing

 cmakecommand will prepare the build directory for the actual build step.

 -DPYTHON_EXECUTABLEflag is not strictly necessary, but it helps

 pybind11to detect the correct Python version, in particular when using virtual environments.

 make.
 This will build (compile) the source code.